-My research lies at the intersection of computer vision, computational imaging, and machine learning.
+My research is at the intersection of computational imaging, computer graphics, and machine learning.

-I am interested in leveraging physics-based light transport and neural fields to design robust systems for inverse rendering and 3D reconstruction.
+I am interested in using physics-based light transport simulation and data-driven methods to design robust systems for inverse rendering and 3D reconstruction.

 A more physically-accurate inverse rendering system based on radiance caching for recovering geometry, materials, and lighting from RGB images of an object or scene.